jsmorph/tetls/doc/api.md

 ## JavaScript Access To Native Functions

-JavaScript can access the following functions:
+JavaScript can access the following core functions:

 1. `rng`: Get random bytes
 1. `tlsp`: Make an HTTPS request
 1. `attest`: Generate an attestation
 1. `getidentity`: Get worker identity data
+1. `decrypt`: Decrypt using private key

+The following functions are also available for convenience:

 1. `addawssign`: Add AWS SigV4 signature to requests
 1. `xmltojson`: Convert XML to JSON
-1. `decrypt`: Decrypt using private key
 1. `encrypt`: Encrypt using the public key (just for testing)

 See below for details.